-345 'Stop And Search Action Team: Interim Guidance', Home Office, available at was evidence of under-recording: there had been a mixed or negative police response to the extra paperwork and even when openly observed by Home Office researchers, some police officers failed to record stops.
+345 'Stop And Search Action Team: Interim Guidance', Home Office, available at

+346 available on the Home Office website: www.homeoffice.gov.uk/docs3/SSATPolicydoc.pdf was evidence of under-recording: there had been a mixed or negative police response to the extra paperwork and even when openly observed by Home Office researchers, some police officers failed to record stops.
 While this initiative by the SSAT, and similar initiatives, exudes good intentions, the importations of such practices into police activities will evidently continue to encounter resistance, be it deliberate or otherwise.